 Aside from the host computer's details, this page at first appears empty, as an app needs to be directed to a console before information will be outputted to it.
 This can only be done in an AppStudio app that has logging enabled.

-- Scan QR Code is useful when running apps in Player on mobile devices.
-Before scanning the code, select the IP address.
+- Scan QR code is useful when running apps in AppStudio Player on mobile devices.
+Before scanning the code, select the IP address in the Console tool.
 Since the system running the AppStudio console may have multiple IP addresses assigned to it, the QR code will be generated for the address selected from the drop-down list and appear beside it.
 Clicking this QR code displays a larger version, which is useful if the device is unable to scan the smaller code.
 Scan the generated QR code at either size to complete the connection.